followthemoney/north_sea/infrastructure/README.md

 ### Data

+Data can be found [here](https://drive.google.com/drive/folders/172s9TT5Hku6foSEVWFAkqgUh7G5RAGQV?usp=sharing) at Google Drive.
+If you don't have permission to view, please request access.

 There is no single source of information on the grids in the North Sea.
 And the national data is different, so needs to be normalized.